Find out why vertical takeoff and landing (VTOL) vehicles are finally having their moment and which models deserve your attention.

 Giants like Airbus, Bell and Boeing, among others, have all devoted significant resources to developing vertical takeoff and landing vehicles (VTOLs).

-However, over the past decade or so, there has been a serious push by independent startups, as well as established players, in the aeronautical industry to make flying cars a reality.
+However, over the past decade or so, there has been a serious push by independent startups, as well as established players, in the aeronautical industry to make the world’s first flying car a reality.
 In fact, giants like Airbus, Bell and Boeing, among others, have all devoted significant resources to developing vertical takeoff and landing vehicles (VTOLs) for use as personal transportation or charterable air taxis.

 So why all the hype now?